-Dental anxiety and fear is a leading cause of poor oral health, often the result of a previous bad experience in the dentist chair.
-Dr. Sousa and the team at East Hills Dental Associates work with anxious and fearful patients to put them at ease, make them feel comfortable and build confidence through patient education and communication.
+Dental anxiety and fear are a leading cause of poor oral health, often the result of a previous bad experience in the dentist chair.
+Dr. Sousa and the team at East Hills Dental Associates work with anxious and fearful patients to put them at ease, make them feel comfortable, and build confidence through patient education and communication.
 Dental sedation can often enable an anxious or fearful patient to receive several treatments during one visit to restore or maintain a healthy, vibrant smile.
+We use dental sedation options for patients who utilize our cosmetic, restorative, and general dentistry treatments and services.

 Dental Sedation in Roslyn Heights